gpb01/wdt_samd21/ReadMe.md

-A very simple library to activate, reset and deactivate the WDT on SAMD21.
+A very simple library to activate, reset and deactivate the WDT on ATSAMD21.

 Based on the work of MartinL ([https://forum.arduino.cc/u/MartinL]()) on Arduino forum (Apr, 2018)

 &nbsp;&nbsp;&nbsp;• © 2022 Guglielmo Braguglia<br>
 &nbsp;&nbsp;&nbsp;• © 2018 MartinL

-The wdt_samd21 library allows you, in a very simple way, to **activate** the WDT on SAMD21 MCU, to periodically **reset** the WDT and to **deactivate** the WDT, which are the normal functions for a simple use of the WDT as a control of the normal execution of a program.
+The wdt_samd21 library allows, in a very easy way, on ATSAMD21 MCU, to **activate**, to periodically **reset** and to **deactivate** the WDT (*Watch Dog Timer*), which are the normal required functions for a simple use of the WDT for checking the correct execution of an application program.

 ### Library usage and initialization